 To illustrate the point, here is an excerpt from Larry Fleming’s delightful little account of the early days of hang gliding in the USA:

 Sometimes pilots attempt a three sixty in front and below the cliff and end up misjudging the distance.
 They would plow into the sheer wall with a twenty-five mile an hour wind pushing their thirty mile an hour glider at fifty-five miles an hour ground speed.
 It was like a fly hitting a windshield on the freeway.
 The pilot’s body took most of the impact, the wing tore and slid down the cliff side in a twisted mess of broken tubing and flapping sail with not even a scream coming from the pilot above the noise of the pounding surf because his brain had been smashed.

-— from Downwind, a True Hang Gliding Story by Larry Fleming, 1992
+— Larry Fleming, Downwind, a True Hang Gliding Story, 1992

 Mike Markowski’s Eagle III was an attempt at achieving the performance of the Icarus combined with the portability of a Rogallo.